harumuki/thorsten-hans.com/_posts/2018-02-21-cronjobs-in-managed-azure-container-services-aks-using-azure-files-and-net-core.md

 ```

 ## Kubernetes resources
-Let’s get started with *Kubernetes*.
-Before we can concentrate on the *CronJob*, we’ve to ensure a proper integration of Azure Files.
+Let's get started with *Kubernetes*.
+Before we can concentrate on the *CronJob*, we've to ensure a proper integration of Azure Files.
 In order to do so, you need to provide Kubernetes with fundamental information required to connect to the Storage Account.

 ### Secret
 First, we need to create a *Secret*, the secret will be responsible for providing the *Azure Storage Account Name* and the required *Key* in order to access to the *Azure File Share*.